Showing posts with label #storytellers. Show all posts

 I loved every minute and every story told.

-I attended the workshop at UNA, the workshop at Florence Library, and the storytelling at Florence and Keller Libraries.
+I attended the workshop at UNA, the seminar at the Florence Library, and the storytelling event at both the Florence and Keller Libraries.

 I wish I could perform and tell stories like the storytellers.

-I spent the whole day at Performance Center in the Guillot building at UNA listening to GREAT Storytellers.
+I spent the whole day at the Performance Center in the Guillot Building at UNA listening to great storytellers.

-I don't think that Barbara McBride-Smith came to the festival because I wrote everything down.
-I think someone in her family was sick and she could not attend.
+Barbara McBride-Smith didn't come to the festival because I wrote everything down.
+I think someone in her family was ill and she was unable to attend.
 The schedule above was changed.

-The first storyteller was Walt Aldridge he sang & played his guitar for several songs that he wrote, "I loved her first,” "No getting over me,” and "Modern day Bonnie and Clyde."
-He talked about songwriting and getting his songs produced.
-I think he works at UNA in the Department of Entertainment Industry.
+The first storyteller was Walt Aldridge.
+He sang & played his guitar for several songs that he wrote, "I loved her first," "No getting over me," and "Modern day Bonnie and Clyde."
+He discussed songwriting and the process of getting his songs produced.
+He works at UNA in the Department of the Entertainment Industry.
 He brought along with him his mother and fiancée.

 Bil Lepp told the story "I like my dentist"!
-Bil’s first trip to the dentist was to get a tooth pulled but the funny part was when he went back to the dentist to get his teeth cleaned.
+Bil's first trip to the dentist was to have a tooth pulled, but the amusing part was when he returned to the dentist to get his teeth cleaned.
 The hygienist left the room and told Bil not to get out of his seat.
 She should have told him not to touch anything.
 I thought I would laugh my socks off as he told the story.
 Bil is an older version of Dennis the Menace.

-Dolores Hydock brings to life the story of a 12 years girl named Sallie Independence Foster who has three brothers that fought in the Civil War.
+Dolores Hydock brings to life the story of a 12-year-old girl named Sallie Independence Foster who has three brothers who fought in the Civil War.

 Sallie's life after she marries, the birth of her children, the death of her mother, the death of her oldest daughter, the death of her husband, and then her own death.

-These stories are from Sallie's journals, and letters written home from her brothers during the Civil War.
+These stories are from Sallie's journals and letters, as well as those written home by her brothers during the Civil War.

 Bobby Horton softly played and beautifully sang supporting songs.

 Donald Davis's storyteller told the story about his mother, a schoolteacher, who did not want to learn to drive.
-Another story is about riding the octopus at the fair and how the two kittens unfortunate and pitiful came to be part of their family.
-Very funny and I could not stop laughing
+Another story is about riding the octopus at the fair and how the two unfortunate and pitiful kittens came to be part of their family.
+Very funny, and I couldn't stop laughing

-Donald told another story about his family as a one-car family and how his mother learned how to drive.
-My dad was a banker and my mother was a teacher one day my dad said to my mother you need to learn to drive so I won't have to take you to work and the kids to school.
-Finally, she learned to drive but when my dad said we need two cars that were where she drawled the line.
-Therefore, for years we were a one-car family, dad tried and tried to talk mom into getting another car.
+Donald shared another story about his family, specifically about being a one-car family, and how his mother learned to drive.
+My dad was a banker, and my mother was a teacher.
+One day, my dad said to my mother You need to know how to drive, so I won't have to take you to work and the kids to school.
+Finally, she learned to drive, but when my dad said we needed two cars, that was where she drew the line.
+Therefore, for years, we were a one-car family, and Dad tried and tried to persuade Mom to get another car.

 Well, we drove that car for about three years.
-I reached the age of sixteen and shared driving the old car with my dad.
-One day I borrowed the car to pick up my friends because we were going to the bowling alley and they replied can this car go faster, we could get there faster if we walked.
+I reached the age of sixteen and began sharing driving duties with my dad in the old car.
+One day, I borrowed the car to pick up my friends because we were going to the bowling alley, and they replied, 'Can this car go faster?
+We could get there quicker if we walked.'
 Therefore, I gunned it!
-It went twenty-five to fifty-five when we heard this awful sound, it just stopped, and we just laughed not thinking we would have to walk back home.
-I called my dad and told him, he got our neighbor to bring a rope and pull the old car home.
-Dad had told our neighbor who was the principal of the school where mom worked not to tell her anything about the car.
+It went from twenty-five to fifty-five when we heard this awful sound.
+It just stopped, and we just laughed, not thinking we would have to walk back home.
+I called my dad and told him that he got our neighbor to bring a rope and pull the old car home.
+Dad had told our neighbor, who was the principal of the school where Mom worked, not to say anything to her about the car.

-Mom was not home so my dad parked the car in its regular spot and hung the keys where he always hung them.
-At supper that night, I waited for dad to tell mom about the car but he never did.
-He just said maw tomorrow I will need your car to go across town and you can drive the old one.
+Mom was not home, so my dad parked the car in its regular spot and hung the keys where he always turned them.
+At supper that night, I waited for Dad to tell Mom about the vehicle, but he never did.
+He just said Maw, tomorrow I will need your car to go across town, and you can drive the old one.
 That was the end of that!

-The next day mom, my brother, and I loaded into the old car and mom tried to crank it.
-It made an awful sound and I said mom you flooded it!
-Therefore, she tried again and it still would not crank.
+The next day, my mom, my brother, and I loaded into the old car, and my mom tried to crank it.
+It made an awful sound, and I said Mom, you flooded it!
+Therefore, she tried again, and it still would not crank.
 Mom said to go next door and get our neighbor, so I did.
-He came overlooked at the car and said to mom I think you have broken it.
+He came over to the car and said to Mom, " I think you have broken it.
 He took us to school that morning and brought us home that evening.
-Mom set into making the best supper ever for dad.
-We sat down to supper that night and not a word was said about the old car except mom said, I have talked to your uncle about getting a new carboy was my daddy happy but he did not let on to mom.
-Therefore, the next day we drove over to my uncle’s car lot and bought a new car and that is how we became a two-car family.
+Mom sat down to make the best supper ever for Dad.
+We sat down to supper that night, and not a word was said about the old car except that Mom said, I have talked to your uncle about getting a new car. " My daddy was happy, but he did not let on to Mom.
+Therefore, the next day we drove over to my uncle's car lot and bought a new car, and that is how we became a two-car family.

 Day 3: Saturday, May 17, 2014

-The first storyteller was Dolores Hydock – she told a story about her niece getting prepared for college, taking her shopping in the malls of Birmingham, and just spending quite a time with her on the sofa talking.
+The first storyteller was Dolores Hydock – she told a story about her niece getting prepared for college, taking her shopping in the malls of Birmingham, and spending quite a bit of time with her on the sofa, talking.
 She told the story about her very independent mom who came to live with her.

 Could this independent white cat be her mother reincarnated?

-Dolores can bring to life even the dullest stories.
-She is funny, inspiring, smart, creative, and a great storyteller.
+Dolores can bring even the dullest stories to life.
+She is funny, inspiring, innovative, creative, and a great storyteller.

-Bil Lepp told the story about hiking in a state park in California and his encounter with a mountain lion.
-How he baptized the mountain lion nine times because cats have nine lives.
-Bill has a great imitation and is a great storyteller.
-On both days he brought with him his wife, his two children, his mother, and his father-in-law to support him.
-Bil reminded me of Jeff Foxworthy.
+Bil Lepp shared a story about hiking in a California state park and his encounter with a mountain lion.
+He baptized the mountain lion nine times because cats are believed to have nine lives.
+Bill has a fantastic imitation and is a great storyteller.
+On both days, he brought his wife, two children, mother, and father-in-law to support him.
+Bil reminded me of Jeff Foxworthy

-Donald is funny, smart, and very down-to-earth.
+Donald is funny, intelligent, and very down-to-earth.
 I could listen to him all day.

-Diane Ferlatte with Eric Swinderman sang and told stories about her mother growing up in Louisiana, marrying, and moving to California, traveling on an airplane, living with her, and her grandchildren, and her death.
+Diane Ferlatte, accompanied by Eric Swinderman, sang and shared stories about her mother's life growing up in Louisiana, her marriage, and her move to California, as well as her experiences traveling by airplane, living with her and her grandchildren, and her eventual death.
 She sang several spiritual songs.
 Diane puts her soul into songs and storytelling.

 Walt Aldridge told stories about songwriting.
-His first song was “Holding her & Loving you,” recorded by Earl Thomas Conley.
-Walt sang a song about a spiritual prayer of a child and somehow that prayer filtered through into heaven to be answered by GOD!
-Walt is funny, smart, wise, a great storyteller, and a very down-to-earth person.
+His first song was "Holding her & Loving you," recorded by Earl Thomas Conley.
+Walt sang a song about a spiritual prayer of a child, and somehow that prayer filtered through into heaven to be answered by GOD!
+Walt is funny, witty, wise, a great storyteller, and a very down-to-earth person.

 Dolores brought to life the true stories of strong women who settled in the West.
-Thank God, I did not live in the good old days of the Wild, Wild West where they traveled up to five months to reach California.
-She told how hard it was for a woman to make a living during the 1800s and how women even then could be bold, and willing to take a risk to be different.
+Thankfully, I did not live in the good old days of the Wild West, where people traveled up to five months to reach California.
+It was recounted that it was difficult for women to make a living during the 1800s, and men, n well n women, could be bold and willing to take risks to be different.

 Day 1: I spent the day at UNA in a workshop with Dolores Hydock and several other women who were given new names.

-Day 2: I spent the day at the Florence Library listing to Dolores telling her story about Chandler Mountain and then I traveled to Keller Library in Tuscumbia to listen to Dolores tell the story of Norman Rockwell.
-Drove home only to come back to Tuscumbia to see the Wild West Rodeo Stampede Parade and hear the Pine Hill Hiank’s sing.
+Day 2: I spent the day at the Florence Library, where I listened to Dolores share her story about Chandler Mountain.
+Then, I traveled to the Keller Library in Tuscumbia to hear Dolores tell the story of Norman Rockwell.
+Drove home only to come back to Tuscumbia to see the Wild West Rodeo Stampede Parade and hear the Pine Hill Hiank's sing.

-Day 3: I spent the day entire at the UNA Storytelling Festival sitting beside my friend Wanda listing to Walt Aldridge, Bil Lepp, Donald Davis, Diane Ferlatte with Eric Swinderman, Dolores Hydock, and Bobby Horton
+Day 3: I spent the entire day at the UNA Storytelling Festival sitting beside my friend Wanda, listening to Walt Aldridge, Bil Lepp, Donald Davis, Diane Ferlatte with Eric Swinderman, Dolores Hydock, and Bobby Horton

-Day 4: I spent the day entire at the UNA Storytelling Festival sitting beside my friend Wanda listing to Walt Aldridge, Bil Lepp, Donald Davis, Diane Ferlatte with Eric Swinderman, Dolores Hydock, and Bobby Horton
+Day 4: I spent the entire day at the UNA Storytelling Festival sitting beside my friend Wanda, listening to Walt Aldridge, Bil Lepp, Donald Davis, Diane Ferlatte with Eric Swinderman, Dolores Hydock, and Bobby Horton

-I had the best time ever and next year 2015 Friday, May 15, & Saturday, May 16 I hope to repeat it again.
+I had the best time ever, and I hope to repeat it again next year, on Friday, May 15, & Saturday, May 16, 2015.